May 19, 2026

 The stereotype of the aggressive, dominant CEO is wrong.
 New data from SightShift's Identity Fear Quotient® (IFQ®) assessment, the only leadership tool that measures how insecurity drives behavior under pressure, reveals that 87% of C-suite leaders default to hiding, not proving, when the stakes are highest.
 Not one senior executive in the study scored in the "strongly proving" range.
 The leaders running your organization aren't blowing up under pressure.
 They're shutting down.
 And nobody sees it happening because hiding looks like composure from the outside.

-The findings come from IFQ® data collected across 92 C-suite executives and over 1,000 total leaders at 37+ organizations, making it one of the most comprehensive studies of identity-driven leadership behavior under pressure ever conducted.
+The findings come from IFQ® data collected from 83 C-suite executives at 36 U.S. organizations, drawn from a larger dataset of more than 1,000 first-time IFQ® respondents between 2024 and 2026, making it one of the most comprehensive studies of identity-driven leadership behavior under pressure ever conducted.

 The Top 3 Fears Driving C-Suite Decisions

-More than half of all senior leaders are operating from one of two fears:
+More than half of C-suite leaders (51%) are operating from one of two fears:

 #1: Fear of Being a Bad Person (29% of C-suite leaders)